DerDanilo/seafile-community-manual/docs/backup/backup-rsync.md

 you run the sync for the first time, however, you will have to download all the files with their full size.

-When you're ready to begin synching, issues the above command without the --dry-run parameter.
+When you're ready to begin synching, issue the command without the --dry-run argument.

 ```bash
 rsync -avzP --delete --human-readable --stats -e  "ssh -p $remote_port -i $ssh_key" root@example.com:/srv/seafile/haiwen/seafile-data/ ./